 Among the top sights are Latvia’s cities, especially Riga.
-They were developed as major trading ports and strongholds over the centuries and influenced far beyond the boundaries of Latvia well into the industrial revolution.
+They were developed as major trading ports and strongholds over the centuries.
+They influenced far beyond the boundaries of Latvia, especially during the industrial revolution years (~1860-1914).

 Some smaller towns are also especially picturesque, retaining the atmosphere of past importance.

 Pristine nature is another draw to Latvia.
-It lacks breathtaking places, but the low population density and lack of “private property” signs allows to enjoy Latvia’s lowlands, lakes, forests and rivers more thoroughly than in many other places of the world.
+It lacks breathtaking places, but the low population density and a lack of “private property” signs allow one to enjoy Latvia’s lowlands, lakes, forests, and rivers more thoroughly than in many other places in Europe.

 Religious heritage of Latvia is also worth checking, with many cities and towns boasting old churches of various Christian denominations – from austere Lutheran to more rich Catholic to golden-domed Russian Orthodox.

-Resorts of Latvia makes a good use of nation’s long coastline, which is essentially one neverending sandy beach with swimming possible in its every location.
+Resorts of Latvia makes good use of the nation’s long coastline, which is essentially one neverending sandy beach with swimming possible in its every location.

 Latvian towns are usually centered at a Medieval castle or a later manor, from where they were once ruled.
 A church, or more often churches, stand nearby.

-The largest and oldest one is typically Lutheran, while Catholic and Russian Orthodox ones are smaller and dating to 19th-20th century.
+The largest and oldest one is typically Lutheran, while Catholic and Russian Orthodox ones are smaller and date to the 19th-20th century.

-The small old town consists of single or double story wooden and brick buildings, once inhabited by the German elite and craftsmen.
-The towns became ethnically Latvian throughout the 19th century urbanization.
+The small old town consists of single-story or double-story wooden and brick buildings, once inhabited by the German elite and craftsmen.
+The towns became ethnically Latvian throughout the 19th-century urbanization.

-Under Soviet occupation new boring apartment blocks were constructed in larger towns.
+Under Soviet occupation, new boring apartment blocks were constructed in larger towns.
 Some of the towns have their faces altered considerably, losing their identity.
-However, many of the Latvia’s towns still retain their picturesque old towns.
+However, many of Latvia’s towns still retain their picturesque old towns.

-As Latvia was conquered by the Russian Empire in 18th century it once again was near a borderline of civilizations (Eastern Orthodox and Western).
+As Latvia was conquered by the Russian Empire in the 18th century it once again was near a borderline of civilizations (Eastern Orthodox and Western).
 Russians constructed the fortress of Daugavpils and an entire naval military city in Liepāja.
-Both are well preserved (although partly abandoned) and popular among Latvia’s visitors who see beauty in 19th century military architecture.
+Both are well preserved (although partly abandoned) and popular among Latvia’s visitors who see beauty in 19th-century military architecture.